 COLUMBUS (WCMH) - The Ohio Bureau of Motor Vehicles released their latest list of banned personalized license plates.

-The list contains nearly 700 combinations of letters and numbers from the last two years that the BMV decided was inappropriate, based on guidelines set up between the BMV and the ACLU.
+The list contains more than combinations of letters and numbers from the last year that the BMV decided was inappropriate, based on guidelines set up between the BMV and the ACLU.

 According to the guidelines, personalized plates must not contain words or phrases that are profane, have a sexual nature, or include references to words that describe poop.